certtools/intelmq/docs/Developers-Guide.md

 * Each internal object in IntelMQ (Event, Report, etc) that has strings, their strings MUST be in UTF-8 Unicode format.
 * Any data received from external sources MUST be transformed into UTF-8 Unicode format before add it to IntelMQ objects.

-### Back-end independence
+### Back-end independence and Compatibility

-Any component of the IntelMQ MUST be independent of the message queue technology (Redis, RabbitMQ, etc...), except `lib/pipeline.py`.
-Intelmq bots MAY only assume to use the class specified in `lib/pipeline.py` and `lib/cache.py` for inter-process or inter-bot communications.
+Any component of the IntelMQ MUST be independent of the message queue technology (Redis, RabbitMQ, etc...).

-### Compatibility

-IntelMQ core (including intelmqctl) MUST be compatible with IntelMQ Manager.

 ## Layout Rules